Higher Ed across the UK leads the way on student BYOD, both on and off campus

 So we worked with them to develop a holistic solution, taking in requirements from over 50 Universities and building in per-app access criteria - such as geo-location, on or off site, or university-owned settings.

-This year will see student software delivery projects begin at a number of US Universities, all looking to offer value added IT services to their students, and to dispel the myths around software delivery and student BYOD.
+And in recent years the adoption of student software delivery projects has grown at universities and community colleges across the US and Canada, who are all looking to offer value added IT services to their students, and to dispel the myths around software delivery and student BYOD.

 Meanwhile, at the University of Surrey, usage figures are skyrocketing.
 In the academic year 2014/15 staff and students registered a combined total of 225 years of virtualized application use.